 If you have solar + battery storage

 ULO is almost always the best choice.
-The 35.2¢/kWh spread between overnight charging (3.9¢) and peak discharge (39.1¢) generates $1,000–$1,500/year more in savings than TOU.
+The 35.2¢/kWh spread between overnight charging (3.9¢) and peak discharge (39.1¢) can generate up to $1,000–$1,500/year more in savings than TOU, depending on usage.
 Your solar covers daytime consumption, and the battery handles the 4–9 PM peak window.

 With AI-optimized battery management, the system automatically charges from the grid overnight at 3.9¢, uses solar production during the day, and discharges the battery during the 4–9 PM peak when rates hit 39.1¢.
 No manual intervention required.